Skip to main content

 One of you buys the other out, or you sell up

 You could even sell your shares to a third party, although you may need permission from the other shareholders depending on the terms of any shareholder agreement you have in place.
-Failing that, you might simply need to sell the business.
+Failing that, you might simply need to sell the entire business.

 Ongoing maintenance payments

 Alternatively, you or your spouse might agree to keep the company as it is, but one of you takes ongoing maintenance payments from any future business income whilst stepping back from the day-to-day running.
-You may be able to claim tax relief on these, although the eligibility criteria rules out anyone born on 6th April 1935 or later.

 What are the tax implications of giving away assets?